 Some will say that you need something like a blast furnace to get a great sear.
 Makers of infrared grills are always talking about temperatures over 700 degrees to get a good sear.
 Of course, they also say that you can only use this kind of heat for about 60 seconds before the surface of the meat begins to burn and char.
 What we want is a juicy piece of meat so the first rule has to be not to overcook it.
 Since there is no magical sear that will hold in the juices especially on a steak grilled to well, you need to get that steak off the grill at the magic moment and not a second later.
 Another thing to know is that most any grill that is working correctly can sear meat, you just have to do it right.

 The process to a good sear needs to start before you light the fire.
 You must have a good clean cooking surface.
 This will allow for even contact between the meat and the metal.
-You can oil the cooking grate though with fattier meats you won't need to, but if you do oil the grate you need the right oil with a high smoke point.
+You can oil the cooking grate, though with fattier meats it isn't necessary.
+If you do oil the grate you need the right oil with a high smoke point.
 Safflower, canola and sunflower oils break down at much higher temperatures than oils like olive or lard.
 Once the oil breaks down it produces smoke and a bad flavor.
 So if you're oiling the grate use one of these oils.

 With a dry piece of meat and a clean grill, it's time to preheat.
 This is very important.
 You want to turn all of your grill's main burners to high (I'll get to charcoal in a minute).
 Let the grill heat up for at least 10 minutes or until it reaches its maximum temperature (read you grills manual to find out the best preheating times).
 Your experience with this piece of equipment is very important, so use your common sense and knowledge of the grill to make sure it is as hot as you can get it.